Inside Out Chocolate Chip Protein Cookies

 Add the Greek yogurt to the dry ingredients and stir until a dough begins to form.

 Gradually add the chocolate chips in as you fold the dough.
 Once all the chocolate chips are added, use your hands to roll the dough into a large ball.

 Bake for 14-16 minutes or until the cookies are baked through.
-They should still be soft but not mushy in the center.
-(If your cookies seem like they're falling apart, they need to be baked a bit longer.)
+They should still be soft but able to gently move.
+They'll be more firm after cooling so don't bake until they're completely firm.

 - If you don't have Swerve, you can use real powdered sugar, pudding mix like I use in my coconut cheesecake chocolate chip protein cookie recipe, or even a granular sweetener like Stevia mixed with a bit of corn starch or protein powder.